When you have created an AI experiment, as described in Creating models and experiments, you see its basic properties and the diagnosis steps.

 Step 1: Predicted Feature

-The Predicted Feature step lets you select the attribute you want to predict (which refers to your use case statement).
+The Predicted Feature step lets you select the attribute you want to predict (which relates to your use case statement).

-For the example described above, we want to predict (based on other variables), if diabetes could be accurately suspected before running tests.
+For the example described above, we want to predict (based on other variables) whether diabetes could be accurately suspected before running tests.

 Select the name of the attribute to predict in the drop-down list.